lightster/hub/README.md

 - `bg_color` — CSS-compatible color to use for the background of the card icon; make sure to quote this value if using hex or it will be treated as a comment, e.g. `'#ffe1e6'`
 - `fg_color` — CSS-compatible color to use for the card icon; make sure to quote this value if using hex or it will be treated as a comment, e.g. `'#000000'`

+If you are providing contents below the front matter in a card's Markdown file, you will likely want to set `layout` to `card-details`.
+The `card-details` layout will display the card contents in a .
+Setting the `layout` option will cause the card's icon and title to be turned into links that navigate to a page that is a render of the card's Markdown contents, unless you override those links using the `link` or `relative_link` fields.
+The `card-details` layout will display the card file's contents below the Hub header and a large version of the card's icon.

+The card's filename dictates the card's page URL when viewed in a browser.
+For example `_personal-resources/expenses.md`, would be viewable at `https://example.github.io/hub/personal-resources/expenses/`.

 #### Event cards

-For cards that represent an event, there are some additional fields that can be provided in the front matter.

-It is important to set the `layout` field in the front matter to `event-details`.
+For cards that represent an event, you will want to set the `layout` to `event-details`.
 This will ensure that event cards and event pages are formatted using the event details.

+There are also additional front matter fields that come along event cards.

-The following fields should also be provided in an `event_details` hash (see below for an example):
+The following fields should be provided in an `event_details` hash (see the example below):
 - `start_date` — start date and time of the event
 - `city_state` — general location of the event